lekhrajdinkar/02-spring/aws/04_network/04_CloudFront.md

   - make origin `publicly` accessible.
     - get list of Public IPs of all 400+ edge location
     - add app level security to allow access only to above IPs.
   - `OAC` : `Origin access control` : this allow CF to connect/access origin.
+- `origin failover feature` to help support your `data resiliency` needs.

 ---
 ## CloudFront Function